gem5/website/_pages/documentation/general_docs/apis.md

 used.

-As with all changes to the gem5 source, these changes will have to go through our Gerrit code review system before being merged into the `develop` branch, and eventually making its way to our `stable` branch as part of a gem5 release.
+As with all changes to the gem5 source, these changes will have to go through code review on GitHub before being merged into the `develop` branch, and eventually making its way to our `stable` branch as part of a gem5 release.
 In line with our API policy, these deprecated APIs must exist in a marked-as-deprecated state for two gem5 major release cycles.
 After this they